entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 23.Posterior margin of tabulars [Cb56, L&Z9]: anterior to posterior margin of postparietals (0), level with posterior margin of postparietals (1), extending beyond posterior margin of postparietals (2).
 The three character-states for a morphocline.

+24.Tabular descending process: absent (0), present (1).
-24.Tabular descending process [Ca19, Cb19, Fa17 homology, Fb14 rephrased, C14 rephrased, F&C14 rephrased, Y14 rephrased, G14 rephrased, W&W14 rephrased, Da14 rephrased, Z14 rephrased, GR14 rephrased, WE14 rephrased, CAa14 rephrased, C&G14 rephrased, A&S14 rephrased, G&C14 rephrased, Db14 rephrased, CAb14 rephrased, R&S14 rephrased, CAc7, CAd7, T14 rephrased]: absent (0), present (1).
-As defined by Forey (1981, char.
+> [Ca19, Cb19, Fa17 homology, Fb14 rephrased, C14 rephrased, F&C14 rephrased, Y14 rephrased, G14 rephrased, W&W14 rephrased, Da14 rephrased, Z14 rephrased, GR14 rephrased, WE14 rephrased, CAa14 rephrased, C&G14 rephrased, A&S14 rephrased, G&C14 rephrased, Db14 rephrased, CAb14 rephrased, R&S14 rephrased, CAc7, CAd7, T14 rephrased]

+> - Clement *et al.* (in review): " As defined by Forey (1981, char.
 8)105, the posterolateral margin of the tabular (his "supratemporal") may bear an external descending process.
 This process articulates against the prootic region of the braincase immediately in front of the hyomandibular facet (e.g., Coelacanthus granulatus, Laugia) (Cloutier, 1991a, char.
-19)95.
-> - Clement *et al.* (in review): "
+19)95."

-25.Otic canal [new]: running through skull roof (0), following edge of skull roof (1)
+25.Otic canal: running through skull roof (0), following edge of skull roof (1)
+> Clement *et al.* (in review), Character 25.

-26.Otic canal, trajectory of [Ca20, Cb20, L&Z30 in part]: running through the lateral series of bones (tabular and/or supratemporal and/or intertemporal) (0), running between postparietal and lateral series of bones (tabular and supratemporal and/or intertemporal) (1), running through tabular and postparietal (2).
-Cloutier (1991a, char.
+26.Otic canal, trajectory of: running through the lateral series of bones (tabular and/or supratemporal and/or intertemporal) (0), running between postparietal and lateral series of bones (tabular and supratemporal and/or intertemporal) (1), running through tabular and postparietal (2).
+> [Ca20, Cb20, L&Z30 in part]

+> - Clement *et al.* (in review): " Cloutier (1991a, char.
 20)95 defined a character to describe the trajectory of the otic canal either passing through the lateral series (intertemporal and/or supratemporal) or passing between the postparietal and the lateral series.
 We redefine the character to encompass the disparity of the trajectory of the otic canal among actinistians and onychodontiforms (out-group).
 We considered that the lateral series primarily includes the tabular and supratemporal in actinistians with the exception of Miguashaia that also includes the intertemporal; the number of bones suturing laterally with the postparietal is taken into account in characters 20, 21 and 22.
 Character-state 2 corresponds to the condition where the otic canal runs at the suture between the postparietal and the lateral series of bones.
 In order to take into account, the condition observed in Coelacanthus granulatus, character-state 2 has been added to the original character description of Cloutier (1991a, char.
 20)95.
-The three character-states form a morphocline.
+The three character-states form a morphocline."
-> - Clement *et al.* (in review): "

 27.Medial branch of otic canal [Ca16, Cb16, Fa37, Fb20, C20, F&C20, Y20, G20, L&Z30 in part, W20, W&W20, Da20, Z20, GR20, WE20, CAa20, C&G20, A&S20, G&C20, Db20, CAb20, R&S20, T20]: absent (0), present (1)

 28.Otic canal joining supratemporal canal [Fa36, Fb21, C21, F&C21, Y21, G21, W21, W&W21, Da21, Z21, GR21, WE21, CAa21, C&G21, A&S21, G&C21, Db21, CAb21, R&S21, T21]: in lateral extrascapular (0), in tabular (1)